-The legacy of our photographs | Photofocus
+The legacy of our photographs

 This can be a tremendous project, especially if one of your family members was an avid photographer.
 In our railroad photography community we often see family members wondering what to do with the vast library of photographs that their departed family member left them.
 Great tips here for the home / family photos!

-Thanks @stevetraingeek:disqus My husband’s stepdad took an incredible amount of photos of model airplanes and also air shows.
+Thanks @Steve Boyko:disqus My husband’s stepdad took an incredible amount of photos of model airplanes and also air shows.
 Mostly war planes.
 I’m not sure what I’ll do with those slides.
 Possibly sell them on ebay – I see that people do buy slides depending on the subject matter.
 I was surprised by how many slides are listed.

 I don’t know about planes but there is a busy market for railroad slides on eBay.
 I’ve purchased some and, depending on the slide, they can sell for anywhere from $2 to $60, mostly on the lower end of that scale.

 It’s something I will do some research on when I start digging into the project a bit more.
-Thanks for the input @stevetraingeek:disqus
+Thanks for the input @Steve Boyko:disqus

 I bought a 35mm film scanner (Plustek) and have been scanning negatives and slides beginning from 1980.
 I showed my wife some photos from the 1980’s and she said “Wow!
 My hair was red back then and these photos are B&W.” I’ve finished scanning the 80’s and now I’m scanning the 90’s.